segmentio/segment-docs/src/connections/destinations/index.md

 > warning ""
 > If you submitted [`suppress_only` requests](https://segment.com/docs/privacy/user-deletion-and-suppression/#suppressed-users), Segment still retains historical events for those users, which can be replayed.
 If you do not want historical events replayed for suppressed users, submit `suppress_and_delete` requests instead.

+### IP Allowlisting

+In terms of data leaving Segment’s servers to go to various destinations (not including warehouses), Segment uses Amazon Web Services (AWS), utilizing many different machines in order to send requests.

+These IP addresses can be found [here](https://ip-ranges.amazonaws.com/ip-ranges.json).
+If you’d like to do so, you will need to allowlist all the IPs from your workspace’s location range.

+- US Workspace— AWS us-west-2

+- EU workspace— AWS eu-west-1